 Workshops for Your Students

 Faculty may request that one of our workshops be offered specifically for their students.
-These can be held in your classroom or the library, during your class timeslot or an alterative time and day, depending upon instructor availability.
-Contact the GWC.
+These workshops can be held during your class time slot or an alternative time and day, depending on instructor availability.
+To request a workshop, contact the GWC.